Farama-Foundation/Metaworld/README.md

 ```

 Note that you don't have to use FlatGoalEnv: you can always just use the
-(wrapped) environments as needed and manually chose the keys that you care about
+environments manually choose the keys that you care about from the
- for the observations/goals.
+observation.

+## WARNING: `compute_reward` incompatibility
+The `compute_reward` interface is slightly different from gym's.
+Rather than `compute_reward(desired_goal, achieved_goal, info)` our interface is
+ `compute_reward(action, observation)`, where the observation is a dictionary.

 ## Extra features